buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] M.11, M.17, V.3, M.22, M.42, V.23, V.30, V.38, V.43, M.106, M.114, M.147–149
 {:.mb-0}
 - A few selections from the Vajrayana Canon showing its last developments in India.

-<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 7: Social Conflict
-- A short essay on the Buddhist understanding of conflict
-- See also, [CBT] Th.17–20

 ##### Parallel to Robinson's Regional Chapters

-As we transition to more contemporary forms of Buddhism, let us set aside *Aspects of Early Buddhist Sociological Thought* for now, and consider the contemporary, lived traditions.
 While not representative of the diversity within each of the following "national" forms, I hope that the texts and clips below capture something of their beauty.

 ##### Robinson Chapter 7: Sri Lanka